-- System interruptions that impair client access to our website or other performance failures in our technology infrastructure could damage our business. - Compromises of our data security could cause us to incur unexpected expenses and may materially harm our reputation and operating results. - Some of our software and systems contain open source software, which may pose particular risks to our proprietary applications. - Adverse litigation judgments or settlements resulting from legal proceedings in which we are or may be involved could expose us to monetary damages or limit our ability to operate our business. - Any failure by us or our vendors to comply with product safety, labor, or other laws, or our standard vendor terms and conditions, or to provide safe factory conditions for our or their workers, may damage our reputation and brand, and harm our business. - Our use of personal information and other data subjects us to privacy laws and obligations, and our compliance with or failure to comply with such obligations could harm our business. - Unfavorable changes or failure by us to comply with evolving internet and eCommerce regulations could substantially harm our business and operating results. - If the use of "cookie" tracking technologies is further restricted, regulated, or blocked, or if changes in technology cause cookies to become less reliable or acceptable as a means of tracking consumer behavior, the amount or accuracy of internet user information we collect would decrease, which could harm our business and operating results. - If we cannot successfully protect our intellectual property, our business would suffer. - We may be accused of infringing intellectual property rights of third parties.
+- System interruptions that impair client access to our website or other performance failures in our technology infrastructure could damage our business. - Compromises of our data security or that of our third-party service providers could cause us to incur unexpected expenses and may materially harm our reputation and operating results. - Some of our software and systems contain open source software, which may pose particular risks to our proprietary applications. - Adverse litigation judgments or settlements resulting from legal proceedings in which we are or may be involved could expose us to monetary damages or limit our ability to operate our business.

+- Any failure by us or our vendors to comply with product safety, labor, or other laws, or our standard vendor terms and conditions, or to provide safe factory conditions for our or their workers, may damage our reputation and brand, and harm our business. - Our use of personal information, personal data, and sensitive information subjects us to privacy laws and other obligations (such as cybersecurity and data protection in contracts), and our compliance with or failure to comply with such obligations could harm our business. - Unfavorable changes or failure by us to comply with evolving internet and eCommerce regulations could substantially harm our business and operating results. - If the use of "cookie" tracking technologies is further restricted, regulated, or blocked, or if changes in technology cause cookies to become less reliable or acceptable as a means of tracking consumer behavior, the amount or accuracy of internet user information we collect would decrease, which could harm our business and operating results. - If we cannot successfully protect our intellectual property, our business would suffer. - We may be accused of infringing intellectual property rights of third parties.